Most Beautiful Mushrooms in The World!

 Amanita Muscaria.
 Red poisonous Fly Agaric mushroom in forest

-Fly Agaric is a beautiful mushroom can be easily recognized by its attractive red cap, decorated with white spots.
-This mushroom is basically found in tropical boreal forests and is unusual and frequently depicted in folklore and popular culture.
-Despite its bright color, Fly Agaric is extremely poisonous due to containing psychoactive chemicals, making it an interesting yet cautious specimen in the mushroom world.
+Fly Agaric is a beautiful mushroom that is easy to identify by its attractive red cap with white spots.
+This mushroom mostly grows in tropical boreal forests and is often showing up in stories and popular culture.
+Even though it has a bright color, Fly Agaric is extremely poisonous due to containing psychoactive chemicals.
+This makes it a fascinating but cautious specimen in the mushroom world.

 Orange Peel Mushroom

-Aleuria aurantia is a beautiful fungus species known as the orange peel fungus or the orange cup fungus that belongs to family Pyronemataceae.
-It has a very bright orange or reddish-orange cup shaped fruiting body that looks like a small orange peel or something like a shallow bowl.
-This fungus is very common in Ireland, though it has also been widely reported in most parts of the world, especially in North America and mainland Europe.
+Aleuria aurantia is a pretty type of fungus called the orange peel fungus or the orange cup fungus.
+This fungus belongs to the Pyronemataceae family.
+It has a bright orange or reddish-orange cup shaped fruiting body that looks like a small orange peel or something like a shallow bowl.
+This fungus is very common in Ireland, but it has also been found in many other places around the world, especially in North America and Europe.

-Commonly found in coniferous and deciduous forests, as well as in grassy areas.
-It generally grows on the ground, mostly in leaf litter or decaying woods.
-Orange peel fungi helps breaking down dead plant materials to return nutrients back to the soil and eventually recycling them in the ecosystem.
+Often found in coniferous and deciduous forests, as well as in grassy areas.
+It generally grows on the ground, mostly in fallen leaves or rotten wood.
+Orange peel fungi help break down dead plants, returning nutrients to the soil and recycling them in the environment.

 Veiled Lady